U.S. companies say consumer still strong even as broader outlook dims

 The number of companies mentioning a strong consumer in the third-quarter season is roughly in line with the number in the second-quarter reporting period.

 To be sure though, business investment has been easing, and plenty of companies have given a more cautious view of the outlook.
-Among them, Cisco Systems Inc (CSCO.O) late on Wednesday forecast revenue and profit below expectations and said increasing global economic uncertainties were weighing on client spending.
+Among them, Cisco Systems Inc late on Wednesday forecast revenue and profit below expectations and said increasing global economic uncertainties were weighing on client spending.

-Also, analysts have been cutting earnings forecasts for the fourth quarter and 2020, while third-quarter earnings for S&P 500 .SPX are on track to fall slightly from a year ago, which would be the first quarterly profit decline for the group since 2016, according to IBES data from Refinitiv.
+Also, analysts have been cutting earnings forecasts for the fourth quarter and 2020, while third-quarter earnings for S&P 500 are on track to fall slightly from a year ago, which would be the first quarterly profit decline for the group since 2016, according to IBES data from Refinitiv.

 Banking on the consumer is a risk at this point, said Richard Bernstein, chief executive of Richard Bernstein Advisors LLC in New York.